 If after 90 days, the borrower has failed to cure the default (or otherwise work out new loan terms with the lender), the lender may file a lawsuit in state court.
 All foreclosures in New York are judicial, so a lender cannot skip this step.
 The borrower has the right to respond to the complaint, and the case proceeds as would any other court matter.

 No matter how far behind in payments a borrower may be, the lender must still follow the letter of the law when pursuing foreclosure.
-If you are currently engaged in a foreclosure matter, consult the dedicated New York attorneys at Rubin & Licatesi, P.C. by calling 516-227-2662 or by contacting us online.
+If you are currently engaged in a foreclosure matter, consult the dedicated New York attorneys at Licatesi Law Group, LLP by calling 516-227-2662 or by contacting us online.